 Other areas of counselling I deal with

 Counselling children is different to adults as they cannot always verbalise how they are feeling.
 Sometimes children find it difficult to express their worries, which means that problems can be left unresolved and undetected.
-I find using play therapy in a safe, secure setting enables children to speak about their feelings through the use of a particular art form helping them to process their feelings facilitating change through play.
+I find using play therapy in a safe, secure setting enables children to speak about their feelings through the use of a particular art form which helps them process their feelings ultimately leading to change.
 It is therefore often helpful to seek professional help if it is evident that a child is anxious, withdrawn or unhappy.

 My fee is £40-£45 per session (in some circumstances a concession may be available).
 Sessions are weekly and last for 50 mins.
 My fee for family sessions is £50 for 50 mins.

-For children it may be appropriate to have a slightly shorter session.
+For children it may be appropriate to have a slightly shorter session at a reduced fee.

 I usually work with clients on an open-ended basis, as in my experience this is more beneficial.
 When it is agreed what would be most helpful to you, we can arrange a regular day and time to meet.

 Maps & Directions

 |Face to face counselling:||Yes|

 Monday to Friday daytime although some evening sessions may be possible.

 Types of client